MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 Using
 [`sort_uniq()`](https://midfieldr.github.io/midfieldr/reference/sort_uniq.md),
-a midfieldr convenience function to sort unique values of a vector, we find the possible values for term status to be:
+a midfieldr convenience function to sort unique values of a vector, we find the possible term cluster values to be:

 ``` r